COAzure/global-azure-boot-camp-2017/Containers/Session 1 - Hands On/readme.md

 - An active Microsoft Azure subscription.
 If you don't have one, [sign up for a free trial](http://aka.ms/WATK-FreeTrial).
 - [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) (Windows users only)
-- Docker client (also known as the *Docker Engine CLI*) for [Windows](https://get.docker.com/builds/Windows/x86_64/docker-latest.zip), [macOS](https://get.docker.com/builds/Darwin/x86_64/docker-latest.tgz), or [Linux](https://get.docker.com/builds/Linux/x86_64/docker-latest.tgz)
+- Docker client (also known as the *Docker Engine CLI*) for [Windows](https://download.docker.com/win/stable/InstallDocker.msi), [macOS](https://download.docker.com/mac/stable/Docker.dmg), or [Linux](https://get.docker.com/builds/Linux/x86_64/docker-latest.tgz)

-To install the Docker client for Windows, open https://get.docker.com/builds/Windows/x86_64/docker-latest.zip and copy the executable file named "docker.exe" from the "docker" subdirectory to a local folder.
-To install the Docker client for macOS, open https://get.docker.com/builds/Darwin/x86_64/docker-latest.tgz and copy the executable file named "docker" from the "docker" subdirectory to a local folder.
-To install the Docker client for Linux, open https://get.docker.com/builds/Linux/x86_64/docker-latest.tgz and copy the executable file named "docker" from the "docker" subdirectory to a local folder.
-(You can ignore the other files in the "docker" subdirectory.)

-> After installing the Docker client, add the directory in which it was installed to the PATH environment variable so you can execute **docker** commands on the command line without prefacing them with path names.

 You do not need to install the Docker client if you already have Docker (or Docker Toolbox) installed on your machine.

+You may need to install [Docker Toolbox](https://docs.docker.com/toolbox/overview/) if you have an older Mac or Windows system.

 ---
 <a name="Exercises"></a>